adobecom/milo/libs/features/mas/docs/src/merch-card.md

 A `merch-card` can be rendered using either static html markup or `aem-fragment` custom element to retrieve a card from Odin/AEM.

+The CTAs styles depend on Spectrum CSS that must be provided by the consumer.

 Designs:

 **ACOM**: https://www.figma.com/design/tiEUQLJ1hVlosqwzAATVXZ/Cards-(Merch)?node-id=1086-17994&t=LeMR0vbaBoEKaKln-1